-- 1) Government Source Inspection (GSI) is required prior to shipment from your facility.
+- Government Source Inspection (GSI) is required prior to shipment from your facility.
 A copy of the contract covering the item under procurement is furnished by the local Government Quality Assurance Representative (QAR) or DCMA-QAR at the Buyer's Facility to the Defense Contract Management Agency (DCMA) element servicing your facility. - 2) Upon receipt of this order, promptly notify the DCMA-QAR who normally services your facility so that appropriate planning for GSI can be accomplished.
 The Supplier is required to notify the DCMA element in advance of production of ordered material.
 DCMA must be given opportunity to verify production operations as well as providing inspection of each lot prior to Supplier shipment of lot.

-Supplier shall not ship ordered material without DCMA having completed the lot inspection.
-If you are unsure who to contact within the DCMA organization, please contact the Buyer for guidance. - 3) GSI does not constitute acceptance; nor in any way replace the Supplier's or Buyer's inspection, or otherwise relieve the Supplier of responsibility to furnish conforming material. - 4) If a Government Inspector finds material to be unacceptable, the Supplier shall not ship the material to the Buyer until such time that the Government Inspector's findings have been satisfactorily resolved with the Buyer.
+- Supplier shall not ship ordered material without DCMA having completed the lot inspection.
+If you are unsure who to contact within the DCMA organization, please contact the Buyer for guidance. - 3) GSI does not constitute acceptance; nor in any way replace the Supplier's or Buyer's inspection, or otherwise relieve the Supplier of responsibility to furnish conforming material.
+When inspection at the Supplier's plant is performed by the Government, such inspection is not considered by the Buyer as evidence of effective inspection by the Supplier.
+If a Government Inspector finds material to be unacceptable, the Supplier shall not ship the material to the Buyer until such time that the Government Inspector's findings have been satisfactorily resolved with the Buyer.